lmmx/polars-expr-hopper/README.md

 # Now the second filter can be applied:
 df2 = df2.hopper.apply_ready_filters()
 print(df2)
-# Only rows with age>18 remain.
-That filter is then removed from the hopper.
+# Only rows with age > 18 remain.
+That filter expression is then removed from the hopper.
 ```

 ### How It Works

-Internally, **polars-filter-hopper** attaches a small “manager” object to your `DataFrame` (similar to how [polars-config-meta](https://pypi.org/project/polars-config-meta/) does).
+Internally, **polars-expr-hopper** attaches a small “manager” object to your `DataFrame` (similar to how [polars-config-meta](https://pypi.org/project/polars-config-meta/) does).
 This manager:

-- Keeps track of a list (or set) of filters (callable predicates).
+- Keeps track of a list (or set) of expressions (callable predicates).
-- On `apply_ready_filters()`, checks each filter’s required columns.
+- On `apply_ready_filters()`, checks each filter expression’s required columns.
-- Applies those filters that are valid for the current schema.
+- Applies those filter expressions that are valid for the current schema.
-- Removes applied filters from the “hopper.”
+- Removes applied filter expressions from the “hopper.”
 - Copies the hopper forward when you call `df.hopper.select(...)`, `df.hopper.with_columns(...)`, etc.

 Because we use Polars’ plugin system and store the metadata in a dictionary keyed by `id(df)`, the same patterns (weak references, no monkey-patching, etc.) described in **polars-config-meta** apply here as well.

-### Example API Methods
+### API Methods

 - **`add_filter(predicate: Callable[[pl.DataFrame], pl.Series])`**
   Add a new predicate (lambda, function, Polars expression, etc.) to the hopper.